cchery2512/scorebuddy_test/README.md

 - Install Docker

 ## For run the application write this command in the console:
-- docker-compose build && docker-compose up -d
+- docker compose build && docker compose up -d

 ## Important: the port of the application is the 14000 => http://127.0.0.1:14000